-- 28.1 Where the Conduct Committee finds that the test set out in Disciplinary Bye-law 5.1 is not met in respect of any allegation against the member, firm, affiliate or relevant person, a complainant may apply to the Head of Committees and Tribunals for a case file review in respect of the dismissed allegation(s) within 28 days of the date of service of the Conduct Committee's decision. - 28.2 Where an application has been made within the time specified under IDR 28.1, the Head of Committees and Tribunals shall: - a. inform the member, firm, affiliate or relevant person who, or which, is the subject of the allegation(s) that an application has been made for a case file review and that the allegation(s) may need to be re-examined by the Conduct Committee depending on the outcome of the case file review; - request the Conduct Committee Chair to appoint a reviewer from the reviewer pool to carry out a case file review as soon as reasonably practicable; and
+- 28.1 Where the Conduct Committee finds that the test set out in Disciplinary Bye-law 5.1 is not met in respect of any allegation against the member, firm, affiliate or relevant person, a complainant may apply to the Head of Committees and Tribunals for a case file review in respect of the dismissed allegation(s) within 28 days of the date of service of notice of the Conduct Committee's decision. - 28.2 Where an application has been made within the time specified under IDR 28.1, the Head of Committees and Tribunals shall: - a. inform the member, firm, affiliate or relevant person who, or which, is the subject of the allegation(s) that an application has been made for a case file review and that the allegation(s) may need to be re-examined by the Conduct Committee depending on the outcome of the case file review; - request the Conduct Committee Chair to approve the appointment of a reviewer from the reviewer pool to carry out a case file review as soon as reasonably practicable; and - c. request the Head of Investigation to provide access to the relevant case file for a case file review to be carried out by the reviewer. - 28.3 Where an application is made after the expiry of the period specified under IDR 28.1, the Head of Committees and Tribunals shall only permit the application to proceed if the Head of Committees and Tribunals is satisfied that there is a good reason why it was not reasonably practicable for the complainant to make the application within the specified period.